philipwig/ledcube/README.rst

     source /home/philip/tools/Xilinx/PetaLinux/settings.sh

 You will have to change the relevant paths to the settings.sh files.
 Then all you have to do is source the shell script.
-I placed the script in my bin folder and added an alias to my .bashrc
+I placed the script in my tools/Xilinx folder and added an alias to my .bashrc

 .. code-block:: shell

-    alias xilinx-tools="source /home/philip/bin/xilinx-tools.sh"
+    alias xilinx-tools="source /home/philip/tools/Xilinx/xilinx-tools.sh"

 Now I just call xilinx-tools to load Vivado and PetaLinux.